Migration and Art

 - Why might human communities during the Paleolithic era have kept their populations intentionally small?

-- What is collective learning, and what role did it play in human evolution?
+- What is collective learning?
+What role did it play in human evolution?

 -